 Before you submit:

 Incomplete reports will not be accepted; nor will old versions of the report.
-It is your responsibility to ensure that your document is on the and all questions have been answered.
+It is your responsibility to ensure that your document is on the latest version and all questions have been answered.

 Progress Reports should be submitted electronically either as a word document or a colour pdf.